Maximum-entropy and representative samples of neuronal activity: a dilemma: Introduction: and recordings of neuronal activity

 We hurry to say that the description just given is just \emph{one} way to quantify and characterize cooperativity and functional grouping, not \emph{the only} way.
 It can surely be criticized from many points of view.
 Yet, it is quantitative and bears a more precise meaning than an undefined, vague notion of \enquote{cooperativity}.
 Two persons who apply this procedure to the same data will obtain the same numbers.
 Different protocols can be based on the \me\ method, for instance protocols that take into account the activities or pair activities of specific neurons rather than population averages, or even protocols that take into account time dependence.

-The purpose of the present work is not to assess the merits of \me\ methods with respect to other methods.
-Its main purpose is to show that there is a problem in the way the \me\ method itself, as sketched above, is applied to the activity of the recorded neurons.
-We believe that this problem is at the root of some quirks about this method that were pointed out in the literature \cite{roudietal2009b}.
-This problems extends also to more complex versions of the method, possibly except version that use \enquote{hidden} neurons \cite{smolensky1986,kulkarnietal2007,huang2015,dunnetal2017}.
+The purpose of the present work, based on the discussion and results of \cite{portamanaetal2015}, is not to assess the merits of \me\ methods with respect to other methods.
+Its main purpose is to show that there is a problem in the particular application, sketched above, of the \me\ method to the activity of the recorded neurons.
+We believe that this problem and possible misapplication is at the root of some observations made in the literature \cite{roudietal2009b}.
+This problem also extends to more complex applications of the method, possibly excepting versions that use \enquote{hidden} neurons \cite{smolensky1986,kulkarnietal2007,huang2015,dunnetal2017}.

 The problem is that the recorded neurons are a \emph{sample} from a larger, unrecorded population, but the \me\ method as applied above is treating them as isolated from the rest of the brain.
-Hence, the results it provides cannot rightfully be extrapolated.
+Hence the results it provides cannot rightfully be extrapolated.
 We will give a mathematical proof of this.
 Let us first analyse this issue in more detail.

 Suppose that the neurons were recorded with electrodes covering an area of some square millimetres \cite[\cf][]{berenyietal2014}.
-This recording is a sample of the activity of the neuronal population under the recording device; which can amount to tens of thousands of neurons \cite{abeles1991}.
+This recording is a sample of the activity of the neuronal population under the recording device, a population that can amount to tens of thousands of neurons \cite{abeles1991}.
 We could even consider the recorded neurons as a sample of a brain area more extended than the recording device.

-The characterization of the cooperativity of the recorded sample would have little meaning if we did not expect its results to generalize to a larger, unrecorded population -- at the very least that under the recording device.
+The characterization of the cooperativity of the recorded sample would have little meaning if we did not expect its results to generalize to a larger, unrecorded population -- at the very least the one under the recording device.
 In other words, we expect that the conclusions drawn with the \me\ methods about the sampled neurons should somehow extrapolate to unrecorded neurons in some larger area, from which the recorded neurons were sampled.
-In statistical terms we are assuming that the recorded neurons are a \emph{representative sample} of some larger neuronal population.
+In statistical terms we are assuming that the recorded neurons are a \emph{representative sample}\footnote{Note that the \textsc{iso} standard \cite[\sect~3.1.14]{iso2014} states \enquote{The notion of representative sample is fraught with controversy, with some survey practitioners rejecting the term altogether}.
+Here we intend this notion in the Meaning~2 of Kruskal \amp\ Mosteller \cite{kruskaletal1979b} or Meanings~8 and~9 of \cite{kruskaletal1979c}.} of some larger neuronal population.
 Probability theory tells us how to make inferences from a sample to the larger population from which it is sampled \parentext{see references below}.